 I joined the University of Cambridge in 2012 as a researcher on the project 'Inheritance, Families and the Market in Nineteenth and Twentieth-Century Britain', which is funded by the Philomathia Foundation and the Isaac Newton Trust.
 Using a large number of wills, we will ask questions about wealth, family, kinship and transmission practices, in addition to exploring the impact of new legislation including the Married Women's Property Acts.
 The Principal Investigators are Professor Martin Daunton (Cambridge), Professor David Green (King's College London) and Alastair Owens (Queen Mary, University of London).

 My first postdoc was undertaken at the University of Sussex.
 Here I worked on the ESRC-funded project 'The Living Standards of Working Households in Britain, 1904-1960', which ran from mid-2010 to January 2013.
 The main aim of the project was to transcribe and analyse three large-scale expenditure surveys, undertaken by the government during the first half of the twentieth century.
 I managed the knowledge transfer component of the project and, with The National Archives, ran the Teacher-Scholar Programme.
 The programme made our research findings accessible to school pupils.
-After lectures, workshops and a fieldtrip, several selected teachers created lesson plans which will soon be made available online for any teacher to access, enabling them also to teach the history of living standards in any school.
+After lectures, workshops and a fieldtrip, several selected teachers created lesson plans which have been made available online for any teacher to access, enabling them also to teach the history of living standards in any school.

 Prior to my postdoc career I studied geography, social policy and the social sciences at the University of Southampton.
 My PhD thesis, 'Poor Law Reform and Policy Innovation in Rural Southern England, c.1780-1850' (completed in 2010) was shortlisted for the Economic History Society's Thirsk-Feinstein PhD Prize (2011) and is currently being turned into a monograph for publication by Manchester University Press.